 Where is Nigel Clough now?

-Nigel Clough wasn’t out of the game for long, taking on the managerial role at Sheffield United in October 2013 and reaching the FA Cup semi-finals in his first season.
+He wasn’t out of the game for long and joined Sheffield United in October 2013 reaching the FA Cup semi-finals in his first season.

 Back to Nottingham Forest